 How to make a claim for

-Alternatively complete a Workers’ Compensation Claim Form as soon as possible after the accident or injury has occurred.
+Alternatively they will advise you to complete a Workers Compensation Claim Form as soon as possible after the accident or injury has occurred.
 Submit the form to the appropriate person at your agency, along with a First Certificate of Capacity completed and signed by a medical practitioner.

-We will assess and make a decision on liability under the Workers' Compensation and Injury Management Act 1981 and notify the employee and employer of the decision within 17 days of the employee lodging their claim.
+We will assess and make a decision on liability under the Workers Compensation and Injury Management Act 2023 and notify the employee and employer of the decision within 14 days of the employer submitting the claim to us.

-If you have an accepted claim and experience a return of symptoms that cause incapacity and/or require additional treatment after a period of recovery from the original injury, you should:
+If you have an approved claim and experience a return of symptoms that cause incapacity and/or require additional treatment after a period of recovery from the original injury, you should:

 The agency then completes an Employer's Report Form and the employer details on the Recurrence of Injury Form.
 Both forms should be submitted to us by the agency, within three days of receipt from the injured worker.
 Certificates of Capacity, accounts and witness statements (where applicable) should also be included.